 Falling asleep to music has always been difficult for me.
-I always listen to the music, singin along in my head, analyzing the musical themes and measuring the song against the rest of the artist’s catalogue.
-Next thing I know, it’s 1:30 a.m. and I have 10 different earworms in my head.
+I always listen to the music, singing along in my head, analyzing the musical themes and measuring the song against the rest of the artist’s catalogue.
+The next thing I know, it’s 1:30 a.m. and I have 10 different earworms in my head.

 Rusby’s voice sounds young, heartfelt and innocent — it’s not the strongest voice you’ll ever hear; in fact, at times it quivers with uncertainty.
 Her Yorkshire accent is apparent and welcoming; after all, the dialect has roots in older languages such as Old English.

 Put these things together, and you get a soothing, comforting sound that embraces you.
-Even if Rusby is falling, looking for wings to pick her up, she still manages to bring down your defenses, calms your fears, and soon your eyes grow heavy as you enter a relaxed state.
+Even if Rusby is falling, looking for wings to pick her up, she still manages to bring down your defenses and calm your fears.
+Soon your eyes grow heavy as you enter a relaxed state.
 And that’s not a bad thing at all.